kailaisun/kailaisun.github.io/_pages/about.md

 <span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span>

-I am a Ph.D. in the Department of Automation, Tsinghua University.
+I am a Research Fellow in the Department of the Built Environment, National University of Singapore.
+I received my Ph.D. degree in the Department of Automation, Tsinghua University.
 As a member of [CFINS](http://cfins.au.tsinghua.edu.cn/en/), I'm supervised by [Prof. Qianchuan Zhao](http://cfins.au.tsinghua.edu.cn/personalhg/zhaoqc/).
 I received my Bachelor of Engineering degree from Department of Automation, Beijing University of Posts and Telecommunications (BUPT)  in 2018.

 My research interest lies in smart building and deep learning, including building occupancy detection/estimation, computer vision and generative model.
 I have published more than 10 papers at top international journals, including *Building and environment, Energy and buildings, Cell Patterns*.

 # 🔥 News
 - *2023.06*: 🎉🎉  My abstract has been accepted by the [AHFE Hawaii Conference 2023](https://ahfe.org/):Building occupancy prediction based on multi-sensor information using Transformer and machine learning approaches.
 - *2023.05*: 🎉🎉  Our work has been accepted by IEEE Robotics and Automation Letters (RA-L):A Learning-based Method for Computing Control Barrier Functions of Nonlinear Systems with Control Constraints.
 Ziyou Zhang, Qianchuan Zhao<sup>\*</sup>,  **Kailai Sun**.
 - *2023.04*: 🎉🎉  Our work has been accepted by a Cell sub journal, named [Star Protocols](https://www.cell.com/star-protocols/home):Protocol for a distributed smart building solution using semi-physical simulation.
 Hu Yan<sup>1</sup>, Tian Xing<sup>1</sup>, **Kailai Sun**<sup>1</sup>, and Qianchuan Zhao<sup>\*</sup>.(Invited article).
 - *2023.04*: 🎉🎉  Our work has been accepted by [Building and Environment](https://www.sciencedirect.com/journal/building-and-environment) journal: [MITP-Net: a Deep-learning Framework for Short-term Indoor Temperature Predictions in Multi-zone Buildings](https://www.sciencedirect.com/science/article/pii/S0360132323004158).